The Red Danube: Plot

 On Christmas Eve, after the Mother Superior asks for his forgiveness for not treating him in a Christian manner, Hooky tells her that he lost his faith after the death of his son in combat.
 Catlock informs Hooky that the Soviets have sent into the British zone without authority a trainload of refugees.
 Hooky, enraged, goes to the train station to inspect them for subversive activities, where he witnesses the poor conditions the displaced persons are in.
 The Mother Superior, who accompanied him, notices Maria among the people in the train.
 Hooky upbraids the Soviets for their ploy, telling them he knows they staged the incident because they have no use for people too old or too young or too weak to work and are dumping them on the British.
 Hooky learns that Maria escaped from the Soviets and uses the technicality of her being on the train to bring her to safety and reunion with Twingo.

 When Hooky and Mother Superior receive a visit from Piniev, who is looking for Maria, they refuse to co-operate.
-The next day, in response to his brief, Hooky is ordered to fly to Rome as a representative to a United Nations conference to end forcible repatriation, and helps Mother Superior join him to see the Pope on the same issue.
-On his return, he and Catlock are informed by Piniev that unless Maria is surrendered immediately, the Soviets will cease cooperating with the British on all other matters.
-Catlock orders Hooky to do so but he refuses and is fired from his job.
-Meanwhile, Twingo and Maria plan on moving to Scotland, when she is suddenly captured by Hooky's replacement, the pompous and rigid Colonel Omicron, who intends to turn her in to Piniev.
-Realizing her fate, she jumps out of a window and succumbs to her injuries.
-Shortly after, Hooky is assigned to an operation called "Humanizing the Army" and forcible repatriation is ended.
+The next day, in response to his brief, Hooky is ordered to fly to Rome as a representative to a United Nations conference to end forcible repatriation.
+The Mother Superior would very much like to go and seek an audience with the Pope on the same matter, and appears at the airfield in spite of Hooky explaining she would not be allowed on an RAF transport.
+She assures him that if it is God's desire it will be made possible.
+As they approach the plane before Hooky is to board the pair are accosted by a guard, who upbraids the nun for being in an unauthorized area.
+Hooky, who had begun to aggressively upbraid the guard for his sloppy appearance, shifts to defending the dignity and station of the nun.

+While doing so he attempts to don his overcoat, enlisting the guard's assistance.
+The guard snaps-to and immediately becomes solicitous when he notices the four-stars on the coat's epaulettes, which Hooky had mistaken for his own when leaving an earlier meeting with his commanding general.
+Hooky decides to roll with the misidenficiation and escorts Mother Superior onto the plane.

+She is successful in seeing the Pontiff.